opuscule/opuscule.github.io/src/portfolio/touch-screen-guru.md

 ---
 title: Touch Screen Guru
 thumbnailimage: /images/tsg-tn.jpg
-tags:
+services:
   - WordPress
+  - SEO
+tags: portfolio
 image: /images/tsg.png
 addlimage: /images/tsg-tn.jpg
 linktoproject: https://touchscreenguru.com/
-titletag: eCommerce Website for Touch Screen Monitors
+titleTag: eCommerce Website for Touch Screen Monitors
-metadescription: The touch screen monitor experts at Touch Screen Guru came to Opuscule with a logo, a bunch of specs, some images, and a dream!
+metaDescription: The touch screen monitor experts at Touch Screen Guru came to Opuscule with a logo, a bunch of specs, some images, and a dream!
 We worked with the team to design a flexible site to help with lead generation.
 ---